Wood – a material with many qualities

 Responsible wood sourcing – working together with FSC

-We put responsible forest management at the core of our business.
-This means working to eliminate forest degradation and deforestation and to promote the importance of forest management beyond our own wood material needs.
-This is what we call being forest positive.
+We put responsible wood sourcing at the heart of our business.
+This means working together with others to eliminate forest degradation and deforestation and to promote the importance of responsible forest management beyond our own wood material needs.
+This is what we call being Forest Positive.